 At the moment, Cycle's scaling options are purposefully limited.
 We are in the process of adding more granular options.
 For more information on how you can quickly change the number of container instances deployed check out this section.

 Scaling refers to how many and where container instances are started.
 There are many different ways applications can be scaled, including geographic and load based scaling.
 Cycle's current scaling solution, while basic, is the foundation to more complex and powerful scaling we will be implementing over time.

 Select the minimum and maximum number of instances, and Cycle will start that many instances, balanced across all servers matching your deployment tags.

 If you're coming from the VM world, you are probably used to resource allocations, where you set aside a chunk of RAM, storage, CPU time, etc that can only be utilized by that VM.
 In the container world, we set limits.

 In addition to the limit and reserve, Cycle also supports CPU pinning.
 Setting this option will force your container to run only on the specified cores.
-If you want to guarantee a mission critical container can always run, pin it to CPU cores.
+This allows you to control which cores your instances have access to.

 RAM is very straightforward - limits and reserves are set in KB, MB, GB etc. In addition, you can define the swappiness of your container's RAM usage.
 Swappiness defines how much (and how often) your container will copy RAM contents to swap.
 This parameter's default value is "60" and it can take anything from "0" to "100".
 The higher the value of the swappiness parameter, the more aggressively your container will swap.